tvaucher/hogwild-multicore/README.md

 ## Prerequisites and Setup

-We suppose that you have Anaconda installed on your computer in order to create a conda environment and that you downloaded the datasets on your machine
+We suppose that you have Anaconda installed on your computer in order to create a conda environment and that you downloaded the datasets on your machine (if you want to use the scipy version of hogwild-multicore, otherwise python 3.7 is enough)

 ```shell
 conda create -n hogwild-multicore python=3.7 numpy scipy